krunal3kapadiya/Machine-Learning-A2Z/README.md

 Machine Learning A2Z courses developed by [Kirill Eremenko](https://www.linkedin.com/in/keremenko/) and [Hadelin de Ponteves](https://www.linkedin.com/in/hadelin-de-ponteves-1425ba5b/).

-I implemented code while learning it by tutorials.
+I implemented code when I was learning it by tutorials.

 ## Questions